 Similar to oil, gas production varies from year-to-year, reflecting the severity of weather patterns and prices.
 In FY2006/2007, the Haynesville Shale dry gas field appeared and changed the pattern.
 For example, the high decline in oil production in FY2008/2009 was due to Hurricanes Gustav and Ike, while gas production showed a slight increase.
 If there had been no hurricanes that year, the percentage of increase in production would have been higher.
 From FY2008/2009 through FY2011/2012, Louisiana state gas production more than doubled to around 3.0 TCF.
 In FY2012/2013, gas production dropped to 2.7 TCF, caused by a drop in drilling activities.
 In FY2013/2014, production dropped to 2.1 TCF due to low prices and competition from other gas shale plays.
-In FY2014/2015, gas production declined to 1.8 TCF, and in FY2015/2016, gas production declined to 1.7 TCF due to continuous low gas prices and low consumption.
-FY2016/2017 realized a slight increase in production, as renewed interest in the Haynesville spurred increased production.
+In FY2014/2015, gas production declined to 1.8 TCF, and in FY2015/2016, gas production declined to 1.7 TCF due to continuous low gas prices and low FY2016/2017 realized a slight increase in production, as renewed interest in the consumption.
+Haynesville spurred increased production.
 If FY2016/2017 showed a renewed interest, FY2017/2018 could be considered a renascence, with production numbers not seen since the heyday of the Haynesville, with 2.5 TCF of production, a 47% increase in just one year.
 FY 18/19 continued the trend of increasing production with 2.9 TCF, an increase of 16%.
+FY 19/20 saw 3.1TCF produced, a 6.9% increase, and the most natural gas produced in a fiscal year since the late 1970s.
 Figure 2 shows the DNR Technology Assessment Division short-term model projections for the next five years.
-The projections assume that the weather will be mild without major disruptions and the average gas prices are above \$2.00 per MCF.
+The projections assume that the weather will be mild without major disruptions and the average gas prices are above \$2.50 per MCF.

 In 2012, the gas price fell below \$3 per MCF, initially causing a slowdown in drilling activities in the Haynesville Shale areas.
 There were 93 active rigs in Haynesville areas in January 2012, dropping to 16 active rigs by January 2013, an 82.8% decline.
 The drop in drilling activities, cutback in production due to low prices, competition from wet shale plays, and overstock of gas in storage curtailed the gas production in Louisiana.
 In January 2014, drilling active gas rigs recovered to 37 rigs, caused by rising gas prices, an expected demand increase, and exports.
 In January 2015, drilling gas rigs dropped to 25 rigs due to declining prices and improvements in drilling techniques.
 In January 2016, drilling rigs increased to 35 despite low gas prices, the increase can be attributed to the expectation of starting LNG export from Louisiana's LNG exporting terminals.
 In January 2017, drilling gas rigs dropped to 30 rigs, even with rising oil and gas price, due to competition from other states shale plays that have lower gas wells drilling cost than in Haynesville shale plays or has oil shale wells producing high volume of gas.
 In January of 2018, rigs drilling for natural gas had increased to 45.
 January 2019 saw rigs around the same level in Haynesville.
-2020 started a little slower than previous years, with only 31 rigs running in the Haynesville, which could be seen as a reflection of the natural gas price, which, at the time of writing this, was languishing under \$2/MCF.
+2020 averaged 25 natural gas rigs for the year, down 15 from the 2019 average of 40.

 Factors that contribute to the year-to-year deviations in oil and gas production are: